 Should I hire a Glendale car accident lawyer?
 How can a Glendale car accident attorney help me?
-Who’s at fault?
+Who is at fault?
 Who will pay for auto repairs and medical bills?
-These are only a few of the questions you might ask yourself after being involved in a car accident.
+These are only a few questions you might ask yourself after a car accident.

 We have the answers and the guidance to help you get through this situation.

-Read on to learn more about what to do after an accident, whether there are any special rules that apply to this city, and if you should get help from a Glendale car accident lawyer.
+Read on to learn more about what to do after an accident, whether any special rules apply to this city, and if you should get help from a Glendale car accident lawyer.

 Where Do Accidents Typically Happen in Glendale, CA?